For media inquiries and speaking requests, please contact Mary here.

-October 11, 2014: The play, ONE LIFE, MUCH INFLUENCE, was a huge success and the 93 yr. old priest, Msgr.
+October 11, 2014: My play ONE LIFE, MUCH INFLUENCE, about Fr.
+Francis Murphy, an Irish priest in Mobile, was a huge success and the 93-year-old priest, now Msgr.
 Frank Murphy of St. Dominic Parish, immensely enjoyed reliving his life.
 It was a sellout of about 250 people.

 Also, the Awards Presentation, held October 15, 2014, for my story “Raisin’ Cain” was very well attended—about 50 people came to it at the Mobile Carnival Museum.
 Congressman Bradley Byrne presented me with a plaque as the Winner of the 2014 Selti Award.
 Archbishop Thomas Rodi, Mobile City Councilman Fred Richardson, FSCC Language Arts Chairperson Dr. Maria Willis and FU Director at Mobile, Dr. Sue Walker of USA, a former Poet Laurete of Alabama, Mrs. Diane Newell, the Director at the Mobile Campus of Faulkner University, Patrick Miller, Selti Founder, and Kathryn Lang, Director of Selti, were present, along with other people.
 (See selti.org to read the story).

 Dr. Sue Walker from the University of South Alabama is going to include Tourism Fiction in her course next fall; it’s the first time the subject will be taught in college.

 Mary S. Palmer and Dr. Sue Brannan Walker were recognized for promoting tourism by U.S. Rep. Bradley Byrne from the floor of Congress on September 18.